pimcore/pimcore/doc/23_Installation_and_Upgrade/03_System_Setup_and_Hosting/06_Additional_Tools_Installation.md

 - `pimcore.gotenberg.base_url` which by default to `gotenberg:3000`
 - `pimcore.documents.preview_url_prefix` for example to `nginx:80`

-Make sure to add and install the required library via composer
+Make sure to add and install the required library via composer:
 ```bash
 composer require gotenberg/gotenberg-php
 ```